CV-Factory/Backend/README.md

 ## 📖 Overview

 This repository contains the backend server for the CVFactory project, designed for processing and extracting information from web pages and other text sources, particularly for generating content like CVs.
-It handles API requests, performs web scraping (using Playwright), parses HTML (using BeautifulSoup), extracts and formats text, and manages these operations as background tasks using Celery with Redis.
+It handles API requests, performs web scraping (using Playwright), parses HTML (using BeautifulSoup), extracts and formats text, and manages these operations as background tasks using Celery with Redis. **It also includes a script for generating cover letters leveraging Retrieval-Augmented Generation (RAG) with Langchain, utilizing Vector Embeddings (FAISS) and Cohere for embeddings, and Google Generative AI (Gemini) for text generation.**

 ## 🛠 Tech Stack